3DRX/3DRX-blog/src/content/blog/gadgets/tcctl.md

 ---
 title: "tcctl"
-description: "A webui for tc netem"
+description: "A webui for tc netem that runs on any Linux system"
 pubDate: "11/19/2023"
 updatedDate: "11/24/2023"
 ---